Budgeted Indirect Adversarial Attack on Graph-Based Anomaly Detection in Sensor Networks: Problem formulation

-To degrade the performance of the deployed GNN-based anomaly detection model, i.e., the \textit{victim model}, the attacker can perturb its input by compromising a subset of the sensors, referred to as \textit{influencer nodes}, which are distinct from the target sensor.
-The cardinality of the set of influencer nodes is determined based on the attacker's budget.
+The attack considered in this work is a feature-based, indirect evasion attack against GNNs with known graph structure.
+The goal of the attacker is to suppress a true anomaly or trigger a false alarm at the target node.
+To this end, the attacker can add perturbation to the input features of the deployed anomaly detection model, i.e. the \textit{victim model}, by compromising a subset of the sensors in the network $\bar{\mathcal{V}}\subset \mathcal{V}$, referred to as \textit{influencer nodes}, which are distinct from the target sensor.
+The cardinality of $\bar{\mathcal{V}}$ is constrained by the attacker's budget denoted as $B$.
 The attacker is capable of intercepting the communication between each sensor node and the sink node.
-Since segments are transmitted asynchronously by the sensors, the attacker slightly delays the segment transmission by the influencer nodes to create an opportunity to intercept the segments transmitted by the other nodes before transmitting the influencer nodes' segments.
-This allows the attacker to obtain the full feature matrix \( \mathbf{X}^t \) and use it to compute the amount of perturbation that should be added (as described in Algorithm~\ref{alg:beta}).
+Since segments are transmitted asynchronously by the sensors, the attacker can slightly delay segment transmission by the compromised (influencer) nodes to create an opportunity to intercept the segments transmitted by the other nodes before transmitting the influencer nodes' segments.
+This allows the attacker to obtain the full feature matrix \( \mathbf{X}^t \) and use it to compute the amount of perturbation that should be added (Algorithm~\ref{alg:beta}).

-The attacker operates under a grey-box assumption, with full access to the learned graph structure \( \mathbf{A} \).
-It also has query access to the victim model \( f_\theta \), enabling it to train a \textit{surrogate model} denoted as \( f_{\zeta} \) to approximate the victim model's behavior.
-Yet, it does not have access to the parameters of the victim model, i.e. \( \theta \), and does not know its architecture, i.e. the type and number of layers, and activation functions.
-Moreover, the attacker cannot poison the training data, nor can it change the learned graph structure, e.g. by adding or removing edges.
-Hence, the attack that we consider in this work is a feature-based, indirect evasion attack against GNNs with known graph structure.